How Much Does A Casket Cost (2024 Average Casket Prices)?

 Between the costs of embalming, the burial plot, burial vault, headstone, and the funeral service itself (among many other ancillary services), average funeral costs in the U.S. now exceed $10,000, according to the National Funeral Directors Association.

-• What is a casket (or coffins)?
+• What is a casket (or coffin)?

 • What types of caskets are there?